tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"introduce":"Image of Official CentOS 6.X | 7.X series adds epel source",
-		"name":"Partial official CentOS images adds epel source", "description":"The official CentOS 6.X | 7.X series images are added with the EPEL source and can obtain the software directly from the epel through the yum command.", "id":103
+		"name":"Partial Official CentOS Images Adds Epel Source", "description":"The official CentOS 6.X | 7.X series images are added with the EPEL source and can obtain the software directly from the epel through the yum command.", "id":103
 	},
 	{
-		"introduce":"The order that has not been paid for more than 15 days will be automatically canceled by the system.", "name":"feature of automatically cancelling the order is released", "description":"The order that has not been paid for more than 15 days will be automatically canceled by the system.", "id":104
+		"introduce":"The order that has not been paid for more than 15 days will be automatically canceled by the system.", "name":"Feature of Automatically Cancelling The Order Is Released", "description":"The order that has not been paid for more than 15 days will be automatically canceled by the system.", "id":104
 	},
 	{
 		"introduce":"Enterprise supports the verification type of \"individual industrial and commercial households\" with real name.
-Personal real name verification supports the Association of verified account", "name":"Features, such as that enterprise supports the verification type of \"individual industrial and commercial households\" with real name, etc. are released", "description":"Enterprise real-name verification adds the verification type of \"individual industrial and commercial households\"; if the personal real-name verification encounters the condition that the identity information is occupied, it can Associate the certified JD account to perform related verification.", "id":105
+Personal real name verification supports the Association of verified account", "name":"Features, Such as That Enterprise Supports The Verification Type of \"Individual Industrial And Commercial Households\" with Real Name, Etc. Are Released", "description":"Enterprise real-name verification adds the verification type of \"individual industrial and commercial households\"; if the personal real-name verification encounters the condition that the identity information is occupied, it can Associate the certified JD account to perform related verification.", "id":105
 	},
 	{
-		"introduce":"Add Operating Analysis Module; support batch addition of the accelerated domain names; back-to-source IP supports primary & backup and multi-IP Load Balancer, etc.", "name":"Release of CDN Operating Analysis and Other New Features", "description":"Add the Operating Analysis Module; add TOP URL Statistics & Analysis; support batch addition of the accelerated domain names; back-to-source IP supports primary & backup and multi-IP Load Balancer; back-to-source domain name supports mutually backup for multiple domain names; perform in-depth cooperation with Object Storage Service; support OSS back-to-source mode.", "id":106
+		"introduce":"Add Operating Analysis Module; support batch addition of the accelerated domain names; back-to-source IP supports primary & backup and multi-IP Load Balancer, etc.", "name":"Release of CDN Operating Analysis And Other New Features", "description":"Add the Operating Analysis Module; add TOP URL Statistics & Analysis; support batch addition of the accelerated domain names; back-to-source IP supports primary & backup and multi-IP Load Balancer; back-to-source domain name supports mutually backup for multiple domain names; perform in-depth cooperation with Object Storage Service; support OSS back-to-source mode.", "id":106
 	},